gRNAde: Geometric Deep Learning for 3D RNA inverse design: The gRNAde pipeline

 \textbf{Conformation order-invariant pooling. } The final encoder representations in gRNAde account for multi-state information while being invariant to the permutation of the conformational ensemble.
 To achieve this, we perform a Deep Set pooling \citep{zaheer2017deep} over the conformations axis after the final encoder layer to reduce $\mS \in \mathbb{R}^{n \times k \times f}$ and $\vec{\mV} \in \mathbb{R}^{n \times k \times f' \times 3}$ to $\mS' \in \mathbb{R}^{n \times f}$ and $\vec{\mV}' \in \mathbb{R}^{n \times f' \times 3}$:

-A simple sum or average pooling does not introduce any new learnable parameters to the pipeline and is flexible to handle a variable number of conformations, enabling both single-state and multi-state design.
-It may be interesting to ablate the impact of more expressive geometric GNN layers \citep{joshi2023expressive} as well as set pooling functions \citep{maron2020learning} in future iterations of gRNAde.
+A simple sum or average pooling does not introduce any new learnable parameters to the pipeline and is flexible to handle a variable number of conformations, enabling both single-state and multi-state design with the same model.
+In \Cref{app:ablation}, we also explore more expressive geometric set pooling functions \citep{maron2020learning}.

 \textbf{Sequence decoding and loss function. } We feed the final encoder representations after pooling, $\mS', \vec{\mV}'$, to autoregressive GVP-GNN decoder layers to predict the probability of the four possible base identities (A, G, C, U) for each node/nucleotide.
 Decoding proceeds according to the RNA sequence order from the 5' end to 3' end. gRNAde is trained in a self-supervised manner by minimising a cross-entropy loss (with label smoothing value of 0.05) between the predicted probability distribution and the ground truth identity for each base.
 During training, we use autoregressive teacher forcing \citep{williams1989learning} where the ground truth base identity is fed as input to the decoder at each step, encouraging the model to stay close to the ground-truth sequence.